tyroprogrammer/learn-react-app/src/tutorial/10-Conclusion.md

 As with anything in software engineering, the best way to learn is by doing.
 I hope in this tutorial you were able to do the exercise on each section and also complete the capstone project at the end.
 Next step is to create your own application and starting fiddling with it.
 The easiest way to get going is by using [create-react-app](https://github.com/facebook/create-react-app).
 With this you don't have to waste a single minute doing any configuration/setup to create a new react application.
 Everything is done for you and done extremely well.

+### Real World example
+Also if you want to explore some real world application written in React, guess what? you have already checked one out.
+Not sure if you noticed it but this tutorial application is written in React.
+So it's not a bad idea to navigate the code base.
+Start from `index.js` file and explore - see how things are done, play with components, make changes, try to make improvements and see where it leads you.
+If you think the changes you made locally are useful to the community, please [create a PR](https://github.com/tyroprogrammer/learn-react-app).
+It will help you and it will help others! 😊

 ## Resources

 The best place to find further details on any given React related topic is the official [React website](https://reactjs.org/).
 That's a highly valuable resources and you'll find yourself refering to this website even long after you are comfortable with React.